 History of the Gilda

 The gilda was born in the Casa Vallés bar in San Sebastián in the 1940s.
-A regular customer called this pintxo "gilda" after the Rita Hayworth movie: "green, salty, and a little spicy," like the character.
+A regular customer called this pintxo "gilda" after the Rita Hayworth movie: "green, salty, and a bit spicy," like the character.
 It is the first documented pintxo in history and remains the most popular in Basque bars.

 The Three Exact Ingredients